ischeinfeld/natality/README.md

 and -226g using a sibling study.
 Note that their data differs in collection methods, population (the study took place in Sweden), and the granularity of treatment (they have separate data for the first and third trimesters).

+Since estimated treatment probabilities go very low (<1%) due to the fact that smoking is quite uncommon during pregnancy, treatment effects for some controls may not be well identified.
+For this reason, it can be helpful to look at the average treatment effect on the treated (ATT).
+The point estimate of the ATT here is -214g (std 6.2), which is larger in magnitude than the ATE above, with a smaller standard error.
+This would seem to indicate that smoking mothers are predisposed to more severe effects of smoking on birth weight than mothers who do not smoke would be if they did.

 ### Effect heterogeneity